-What’s the best DAB radio in 2017?
+What’s the best DAB radio on the market in the UK in 2018?
 That’s a tough question to answer, as there’s no single best radio for everyone.
 However, after reviewing hundreds of digital radios we’ve picked out our favourites in different categories to help you choose one that won’t disappoint.

 The first step in choosing a DAB radio is to answer these questions: